fmExcense/compositeurdigital.github.io/en/manage_contents.md

 Check the [Supported content](content_types.md) for an exhaustive list of supported file types.

-## Displaying sequence
+## Content viewing order

 The Compositeur Digital will display folders and documents in alphabetical order.
-You can however force a specific displaying sequence for documents and folders by prefixing the file or folder name with a number.
+You can however force a specific viewing sequence for documents and folders by prefixing the file name or folder name with a number.
 The Compositeur Digital will not display the numbers but will arrange the items accordingly.

 >Note : If you ever need to display a file with a name starting with a number (e.g. `3D render`) please refer to the [Advanced configuration](config#configuration_dun_document) section.

 ## Thumbnails

 The Compositeur Digital will automatically create thumbnails for all documents.
-You can customize thumbnails for all documents or folders of your environment.
+You can customize the thumbnail of each document or folder of your environment.

 ### Folder thumbnail

-If a thumbnail image has not been defined for a folder or document the Compositeur Digital will auto-create a thumbnail image based on the first document of the folder:
+If a thumbnail image has not been defined for a folder, the Compositeur Digital will auto-create a thumbnail image based on the first document of the folder:

 ![explorer no preview folder](img/explorer_nopreview_folder.jpg)